Hike it Baby explains hikes a few different ways: DIFFICULTY, CATEGORIES, WHEELS and PACE.

 Special Event – Gathering of Hike it Baby friends at an establishment or a themed hike

-Any Wheels – Any stroller or wheeled device welcome on this trail.
+Any Wheels – Any stroller or wheeled device are welcomed on this trail.

 Wandering – The group will move at a child’s pace and will be slow.
 Don’t expect much mileage.

-Walking – If the group is a mix of child’s pace and fast paced the group might decide to split on the trail to accommodate everyone.
+Walking – If the group is a mix of child’s pace and fast-paced the group might decide to split on the trail to accommodate everyone.
 The group will decide the pace based on who shows up.
-This will usually be a slow hike speed but can break into two (or more) groups.
+This will usually be a slow speed but can it can be broken into two (or more) groups.

-Adult Paced – The group will be moving, which may or may not mean the group will be going fast, just steady.
-No little walkers please, but walking kids who can keep an adult pace for the entire event are welcome to join.
+Adult-Paced – The group will be moving at a steady pace, which may or may not mean the group will be going fast.
+No little walkers, please; but walking kids who can keep an adult pace for the entire event are welcomed to join.